yannvon/higgs-boson/README.md

 ### Step 3:  Exploratory data analysis

 We performed multiple data analysis steps, like a five number summary, computing correlations, and more.
 These steps were useful to decide on data cleaning options.
-You can find all our conclusions in the commented note book: `notebooks/data_analysis.ipynb`
+You can find all our conclusions in the commented notebook: `notebooks/data_analysis.ipynb`

 > Note: All notebooks should be run from inside the /notebooks subdirectory, as otherwise the relative paths to the helper functions and dataset will be wrong.